This article contains affiliate links, you can read my disclaimer here.

 You can also take a tour of HMAS Ovens, a Cold War-era submarine.

-The Shipwreck Gallery is also worthy of a visit and recounts stories of West Australia’s early maritime history including the fabled stories of the Batavia and other shipwrecks that occurred along the west coast of Australia.
+The Shipwreck Gallery located on Cliff Street is also worthy of a visit and recounts stories of West Australia’s early maritime history including the fabled stories of the Batavia and other shipwrecks that occurred along the west coast of Australia.

 Spend an afternoon at the heritage listed Fremantle Arts Centre.
 Visit the free exhibitions from local, national and international artists.
 The centre also offers a great café, beautiful garden and gift shop.
 From October to March there are also free Sunday afternoon concerts held in the courtyard.